MicrosoftDocs/azure-docs/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

 * Create a new feature by partitioning hours into traffic time bins
 * Index and on-hot encode categorical features
 * Create labeled point objects for input into ML functions
-* Create a random sub-sampling of the data and split it into training and testing sets
+* Create a random subsampling of the data and split it into training and testing sets
 * Feature scaling
 * Cache objects in memory